decaycs/decay-startpage/README.md

 - [x] Implement a good readme
 - [x] Add screenshots
 - [x] Make the base of the port
-- [ ] Add support for others palettes: dark decay, decayce and light decay
+- [ ] Add support for others palettes

 # Thanks to: